wrube/Project_4_Group_2/README.md

 including the removal of irrelevant columns, handling missing values, and standardizing data formats.
 Through meticulous data engineering processes,we ensured that the dataset was streamlined and optimized for machine learning analysis.

-More detailed information about this step is available in the `Data Load and Merge Page`.
+More detailed information about this step is available in the `Data Load and Merge Page`- Streamlit.

 ### Further Data Engineering 🖥️
 Following the cleaning phase, we merged relevant datasets to create a comprehensive dataset that encapsulates various features and attributes related to fraudulent transactions.
 This merging process involved aligning data based on common identifiers and ensuring data consistency across different sources.
-More detailed information about this step is available in the `Data Engineering Page`.
+More detailed information about this step is available in the `Data Engineering Page` - Streamlit.

 ![GIF](images/stat.gif)